yanxiaodi/WordTemplateHelper/README.md

 Users can upload local documents as a template to the server, and search, download, and apply them to local documents.

-## Note

-This project is based on a sample project of Microsoft.
-Do not use the code of this demo for any commercial purpose.

 ### Contact
 yan_xiaodi@hotmail.com